 The Tisch Cancer Institute offers a wide range of clinical trials for patients with cancer.
-Our Cancer Clinical Trials Office (CCTO), under the leadership of Medical Director Marshall R. Posner, MD, Associate Medical Director Matthew Galsky, MD and Director of Clinical Research Operations Rosemarie Gagliardi, offers Phase I, II, and III trials.
+Our Cancer Clinical Trials Office (CCTO), under the leadership of Associate Director for Clinical Trials Infrastructure Marshall R. Posner, MD, Associate Medical Director Matthew Galsky, MD and Director of Clinical Research Operations Rosemarie Gagliardi, offers Phase I, II, and III trials.

 What is a clinical trial?

 Clinical trials are research studies that involve humans.
 These studies test new ways to prevent, detect, diagnose, or treat diseases.
 Many standard therapies used in cancer treatment today began as drugs that were tested in clinical trials.

 - Phase One clinical trials test a potential drug’s dosing, confirm effectiveness, and look for side effects.

 - Phase Two trials compare the new drug, already studied in the phase one trial, to a therapy that is known to be effective (either in addition to the known therapy, or in comparison).

 - Phase Three clinical trials continue to test the effectiveness of drugs that have gone through Phase One and Phase Two studies in an even larger group of patients.